flaneurette/Comprehensive-Linux-Server-Hardening-Guide/IPv6.md

 Unless you want to maintain iptables6 (and few ever do it), it is better to **disable ipv6** on your server globally.
 This cuts the attack surface in half.

 If you don't think it is an issue, run `netstat` and watch `tcp6` connections.
 You probably have them.
 They are IPv6 scanners, probing ports, or DDossing you with SYN floods.
-They assume no-one confugures the IPv^ firewall, and honestly, few admins ever do.
+They assume no-one confugures the IPv6 firewall, and honestly, few admins ever do.

 So it is better to drop IPv6 all together.